Darxo/Hardened/README.md

 - Necrosavants in the scripted Caravan Contract Ambush now idle during the first round
 - **Caravan Contracts** that are declined or which expire now spawn a caravan towards the destination if the town hasn't spawned one in a while
 - The **Barbarian King** and **Find Location** contracts no longer spawn a hint directly after loading and display the direction information of your last hint in your bullet points
+- During the **Escort Envoy** Contract: You move 20% slower, while the Envoy is in your party.
+The Envoy has 6 Action Points (down from 9) and the contract grants 50% more Crowns.
+The envoy now always takes 16 hours at the destination and that number is displayed and counted down in the contract description

 ## Events